rosielab/emojivoice/README.md

 ### Speech-to-Speech system:

-You will need to pull the llama 3 model
+You will need to pull the llama 3 model - This model is best for English may need to change for other languages or use cases

+*If you are using Japanese it seems that this model is not very good at Japanese and we suggest trying another*

 ```
 curl -fsSL https://ollama.com/install.sh | sh